-The increased number of cybersecurity attacks on individuals, companies, and government agencies in recent years has resulted in breaches, loss, or theft of personal data, intellectual property, and other damages (Singer & Friedman, 2014).
-As a result, individuals must be trained to protect their digital presence, and organizations are seeking employees with basic cybersecurity skills.
-Despite the perception that today's digital natives (Prensky, 2001) are tech savvy and have been born with a security mindset, having a baseline set of knowledge, skills, and abilities can go a long way toward developing core cybersecurity competencies common to many work roles (Dawson & Thomson, 2018).
+Skills and competencies related to cybersecurity awareness are often included as part of courses in digital, computer, or information literacy, or as elements of life-long learning.
+(Ala-Mutka, Punie, & Redecker, 2008; AP Computer Science Principles, 2017; Chinien & Boutin, 2011) These "21st Century Skills"(van Laar, van Deursen, van Dijk, & de Haan, 2017) are vital at home, at the workplace and to function in society.
+Despite the perception that today's digital natives (Prensky, 2012) are tech savvy and have been born with a security mindset, having a baseline set of knowledge, skills, and abilities can go a long way toward developing core cybersecurity competencies common to many work roles (Dawson & Thomson, 2018).